Warning: Major spoilers follow for Squid Game.

 The struggle to adjust

-Gi-hun returns home to find 45.6 billion won in his bank account.
+Gi-hun returns home to find 45.6 billion won in his bank account (that's around $38 million and £28 million, for those wondering).
 On the walk back to his apartment, he passes Sang-woo’s mother, who asks after her son’s whereabouts.
 Gi-hun says nothing – it’s not clear whether she interprets this silence as confirmation of Sang-woo’s death.

 Upon making it home, Gi-hun discovers that his own mother has died.
 Again, this is an important moment for the character, since his mother’s health proved the catalyst for his participation in the game in the first place.